 Beehive and our safety culture brand b.SAFE are excited to be in partnership with Brathay Trust to enable us to create a greater impact on safety culture in highly regulated sectors.

 It increases our capacity to deliver large scale behavioural and safety culture programmes for clients in high reliability and safety critical sectors.
 Ambleside-based Brathay has over 70 years’ expertise in people and cultural development which we're combining with our OD experience and expertise in safety education.
 It extends Brathay's capabilities and Beehive's capacity to deliver.
-See our Youtube video 'A New Safety Training Partnership' for more information, or read Sara's blog 'A New Approach to Safety Education' and 'A quiet revolution in safety - ISO 45001'
+Click here to find out more about b.SAFE@Brathay.
+See our Youtube video 'A New Safety Training Partnership' for more information, or read Sara's blog 'Transitioning to ISO 45001 - four things you need to know about organisational culture

 ‘Interdependency - the quality or condition of being interdependent, or mutually reliant on each other (dictionary.com)’